Watch This Interview

 21 Things You May Not Know About the Indian Act: Helping Canadians Make Reconciliation with Indigenous Peoples a Reality, by Bob Joseph.

-Truth and Reconciliation Commission: reports, summary findings, and Calls to Action from the.
+Truth and Reconciliation Commission: reports, summary findings, and Calls to Action.
 Available online at www.trc.ca

 Two families, by Harold R. Johnson.
 A Cree perspective on Treaties, by a respected Saskatchewan lawyer and author.